vishalpawarR/applied-accessibility/README.md

 - One final point, each page should always have one (and only one) `h1` element, which is the main subject of your content.
 This and the other headings are used in part by search engines to understand the topic of the page.

 - Camper Cat wants a page on his site dedicated to becoming a ninja.
 Help him fix the headings so his markup gives semantic meaning to the content, and shows the proper parent-child relationships of his sections.
 Change all the `h5` tags to the proper heading level to indicate they are subsections of the `h2` ones.
 Use `h3` tags for the purpose.

+## 4 - Jump Straight to the Content Using the main Element :

+- HTML5 introduced a number of new elements that give developers more options while also incorporating accessibility features.
+These tags include `main`, `header`, `footer`, `nav`, `article`, and `section`, among others.

+- By default, a browser renders these elements similarly to the humble `div`.
+However, using them where appropriate gives additional meaning in your markup.
+The tag name alone can indicate the type of information it contains, which adds semantic meaning to that content.
+Assistive technologies can access this information to provide better page summary or navigation options to their users.

+- The `main` element is used to wrap (you guessed it) the main content, and there should be only one per page.
+It's meant to surround the information that's related to the central topic of your page.
+It's not meant to include items that repeat across pages, like navigation links or banners.

+- The `main` tag also has an embedded landmark feature that assistive technology can use to quickly navigate to the main content.
+If you've ever seen a "Jump to Main Content" link at the top of a page, using a main tag automatically gives assistive devices that functionality.

+- Camper Cat has some big ideas for his ninja weapons page.
+Help him set up his markup by adding opening and closing `main` tags between the `header` and `footer` (covered in other challenges).
+Keep the `main` tags empty for now.